Away With The Steiners

 On board the bus from Dambulla to Kandy.

-Where we stayed in Sri Lanka
+Where To Stay in Sri Lanka

-Looking for where to stay in Sri Lanka is like searching for accommodation in much of South Asia.
-And a bit like starting the search for a needle in a haystack!
-Luckily we had some brilliant accommodation in Sri Lanka that we can recommend.
-Here are some of the places we stayed in Sri Lanka…
+Looking for where to stay in Sri Lanka is like searching for accommodation in much of South Asia – a bit like starting the search for a needle in a haystack!

 Our room at Samiru Guesthouse in Ella.